If you just clicked an ad for help with the LSAT and found yourself here, you’re at the right place!

 So let’s do it!
 Here’s the method:

-Pick an “easy” logic game (that you own) from this list at 7Sage.com.
+Pick ONE “easy” logic game (that you own) from this list at 7Sage.com.
+(Do NOT do an entire section!
+Just one game!)
 Make at least three copies of it.

 Do the game and time yourself.
 (Let’s say you complete it in 9:37).